eSuminski/2111PWA/ProjectInformation/P1Requirements.md

 - Manager
     - A Manager can view all reimbursements past and pending
     - A Manager can appove or deny any reimbursement
-    - Managers can view statistics about reimbursements that include information like what employee spends the most money, mean expenditure costs, etc...
-        - at least 5 statistics should be available for view

 ### Key Notes
 - you do NOT have to allow for the creation of employees or managers.